-Good thing is that food is not quite expensive in Bhutan.
-You can get a decent meal even outside your travel plan for about 100-250 INR or lets say about $3-$5.
+The Good thing is that food is not very expensive in Bhutan.
+You can get a decent meal even outside your travel plan for about 100-250 INR or let’s say about $3-$5.

 Bhutan Budget Trip: An Insight to My Expenses

-Here’s a little break down of my expenses of my Bhutan budget trip.
+Here’s a little breakdown of the expenses of my Bhutan budget trip.
 The figures will help you plan your trip and manage costs.